Derivation length and automorphism length of unital C*-algebras

-\section{The APE Property}
+\subsection{The APE Property}

-\emph{Property AEP} for a separable C*-algebra $A$ have been introduced in \cite[Definition 4.4]{lupini_unitary_2014}.
+\emph{Property AEP} for a separable C*-algebra $A$ has been introduced in \cite[Definition 4.4]{lupini_unitary_2014}.
 This notion is inspired by the work of Elliott and Akemann--Pedersen \cite {elliott_some_1977,akemann_central_1979} characterizing C*-algebras with only inner derivations.
 It is proved in \cite[Theorem 4.5] {lupini_unitary_2014} that Property AEP is equivalent to the property of having an outer derivation.

 Property AEP was defined in terms of the relation of $\ell _{1}$-equivalence of sequences.
 It was motivated by the goal of showing that, for C*-algebras with outer derivations, the relation of unitary equivalence of automorphisms of C*-algebras is not classifiable by countable structures.
-We now introduce a variant, which we term Property Akemann--Pedersen--Elliott (APE, Latin root of \textquotedblleft bee\textquotedblright ).\
+We now introduce a variant, which we term Property Akemann--Pedersen--Elliott (APE).\

-Suppose that $A$ is a separable C*-algebra, $\boldsymbol{a}=\left( a_{n}\right) $ is a dense sequence in $\mathrm{\mathrm{Ball}}\left( A\right) $.
-Suppose that $\boldsymbol{x}:=\left( x_{n}\right) $ is a sequence of pairwise orthogonal positive contractions of $A$ such that, for every $n\in \mathbb{N}$ and $i\leq n$,
+Suppose that $A$ is a separable C*-algebra, $\boldsymbol{a}=\left( a_{n}\right) $ is a dense sequence in $\mathrm{\mathrm{Ball}}(A)$.
+Suppose that $\boldsymbol{x}:=\left( x_{n}\right) $ is a sequence of pairwise orthogonal positive contractions of $A$ such that, for every $n\in \mathbb{N} $ and $i\leq n$,

 As remarked in \cite[Theorem 4.5]{lupini_unitary_2014}, if $\boldsymbol{t} \in \left( 0,1\right) ^{\mathbb{N}}$, then the series

 converges in the strong operator topology to a selfadjoint element $x_{ \boldsymbol{t}}$ of $A^{\ast \ast }$.